clif-os/bdCard/PROPOSAL.md

 # Boston Neighborhood Mapping Project Proposal
 ## Joint Center for Housing Studies, Harvard University

+### Introduction

+Thank you for your interest in partnering with _Mimio LLC_ for your website application project.
+We are excited to offer you our exceptional service, attention to detail, and expert web application construction.
+[FLESH OUT MORE]

+Thanks again for the opportunity to earn your business!

+Michael Amos
+Cofounder, Mimio LLC
+(443) 254-7042
+mamos@mimio.io

+Clifton Campbell
+Cofounder, Mimio LLC
+(518) 727-8082
+clif@mimio.io

+**Executive Summary:**

+_The Joint Center for Housing Studies_ requires a full web application built to visualize socioeconomic data across tracts of the Boston Metro Area.
+This application will allow users to interact with a complex dataset in an easy-to-use and performant user interface.

+_Mimio LLC_ is uniquely qualified to build the the desired application, due to our in-house web development experience, Geographic Information System expertise, and our past experience building web applications -- especiailly webmapping applications.

 ### Project Structure
-- **Development of webmapping application visualizing socioeconomic data across tracts of the Boston Metro Area:**
+- **Development of web application visualizing socioeconomic data across tracts of the Boston Metro Area:**
   - Visualization of as many as 50 variables varying across 4 years
   - User-defined tract selections
   - Double stacking selections for a pass/fail data visualization